Sign up for Uni 101

 Even though there are a variety of formats within FYS, all sections include the following goals and topics at their core.

 FYS Learning Goals

-- Students will demonstrate self-knowledge and appreciate the value of human differences.
+- Students will develop an appreciation for the value of human differences and diverse ideas.

 Select Topics Covered in FYS